benjambo13/Sandbox/README.md

   return { foo: 'bar' }
 }, [])
 ```
-P.S. remember to add an dependencies that the object relies on in the array of the second parameter.
+P.S. remember to add any dependencies that the object relies on in the array of the second parameter.

 ### Storage
 ### Todo App